-Airbnb, Uber, And Ola May Start Using Aadhaar, India’s Controversial Biometric Identity System
+Airbnb, Uber, And Ola Are Considering Using India’s Creepy National ID Database

 Ola did not respond to BuzzFeed News’ requests for comment.

-A top Uber executive told BuzzFeed news in May that the company was “seriously looking” at onboarding drivers using Aadhaar.
+A top Uber executive told BuzzFeed News in May that the company was “seriously looking” at onboarding drivers using Aadhaar.
 At that time, the executive said that Uber would not make Aadhaar authentication mandatory for its drivers in India.
 But it’s unclear how Uber’s plans for Aadhaar implementation in India have developed since then.
 Uber declined to respond to BuzzFeed News’ follow-up questions.

-Validating identities and doing background checks for drivers has been an important part both Uber and Ola’s onboarding processes after media reports that Uber had done neither for a driver who raped a passenger in New Delhi in December 2014.
+Validating identities and undertaking background checks for drivers has been an important part of both Uber's and Ola’s onboarding processes since media reports that Uber had taken neither step for a driver who raped a passenger in New Delhi in December 2014.
 The subsequent backlash forced both companies to step up driver verification standards.
-Both companies now require drivers in India to submit half a dozen documents, including a driver's license and proof of address when they sign up to drive.
-Drivers are also subject to additional verification by local authorities to ensure they have no criminal records.
+Both companies now require drivers in India to submit half a dozen documents, including a driver's license and proof of address, when they sign up to drive.
+Drivers are also subject to additional verification by local authorities to ensure they don't have a criminal record.

 Using Aadhaar would help these companies speed up the identification process.
 But experts say that Aadhaar isn’t foolproof.
-“Aadhaar itself isn’t [robust] as proof of someone’s identity,” said Kiran Jonnalagadda, co-founder of the Internet Freedom Foundation, a volunteer-driven organization in Bangalore that works on online privacy and encryption issues in India.
+“Aadhaar itself isn’t [robust] as proof of someone’s identity,” said Kiran Jonnalagadda, cofounder of the Internet Freedom Foundation, a volunteer-driven organization in Bangalore that works on online privacy and encryption issues in India.
 That’s because demographic data in the Aadhaar database is often only as good as the documents someone provides when signing up for an Aadhaar number in the first place.
-If you didn’t have existing documentation to validate your date of birth, name, or addresses -- and millions of Indians don’t -- placeholders and estimates are used to fill in those details against your Aadhaar number in the database.
+If you didn’t have existing documentation to validate your date of birth, name, or address – and millions of Indians don’t – placeholders and estimates are used to fill in those details against your Aadhaar number in the database.
 That makes Aadhaar a system that’s “fairly forgiving of the quality of documents,” said Jonnalagadda.
 In 2015, for instance, a man was able to get an Aadhaar card for his dog.

-India’s Aadhaar project kicked off in 2009 and was envisioned as a voluntary identity system meant to crack down on identity fraud in the country’s notoriously corrupt welfare system.
-But over the years, an Aadhaar number has become effectively mandatory to access an increasing number of government services, such as getting subsidized foodgrain and paying taxes, as well as private services, such as signing up for cellphone service or opening a bank account.
+India’s Aadhaar project kicked off in 2009 and was envisioned as a voluntary identity system designed to crack down on identity fraud in the country’s notoriously corrupt welfare system.
+But over the years, an Aadhaar number has become effectively mandatory to access an increasing number of government services, such as getting subsidized foodgrain and paying taxes, as well as private services, such as signing up for cellphone services or opening a bank account.
 Critics say that Aadhaar enables the government to create a holistic profile of an individual because it is linked to databases owned by both the government and private companies.
 For example, Jio, India’s newest mobile carrier, has been using Aadhaar to quickly sign up new customers (and download their demographic data) using just their fingerprints.

-“I think it’s problematic that such an extensive ecosystem is being built around Aadhaar, whether by Indian startups or Western companies, while a comprehensive privacy law remains non-existent in India,” said Anja Kovacs, director of the Internet Democracy Product, an organization that works on issues of free speech, democracy, and social justice on the internet in India.
+“I think it’s problematic that such an extensive ecosystem is being built around Aadhaar, whether by Indian startups or Western companies, while a comprehensive privacy law remains non-existent in India,” said Anja Kovacs, director of the Internet Democracy Project, an organization that works on issues of free speech, democracy, and social justice on the internet in India.

 Kovacs says that companies using Aadhaar to download people’s demographic data is particularly problematic because these new, privately controlled databases are full of sensitive information that could be compromised or stolen.
-Unlike the European Union that places companies under stringent data protection standards, there is no law in India that mandates companies from notifying customers about any privacy breaches.
+Unlike the European Union, which places companies under stringent data protection standards, there is no law in India that mandates companies to notify customers about privacy breaches.
 Earlier this month, the personal details of an undisclosed number of Jio customers were leaked onto the internet.
 Aadhaar numbers were not part of the data dump, but the leak showed that Jio’s databases are susceptible to hackers.

 “The data we have given to the government is now spread across a number of private entities without any strong privacy protections being in place,” Kovacs told BuzzFeed News.